COMMON QUESTIONS & ANSWERS

 Q: Does our office have a highly qualified implant doctor or specialist?

 Yes.
-Dr. Yoon is a board-certified periodontist and implant specialist; he has been doing implants for over 10 years and is a professor at Augusta University dental school where he trains future dental implant specialists.
+Dr. Yoon is a board-certified periodontist and dental implant specialist; he has been doing implants for over 10 years and is a professor at Augusta University dental school where he trains future dental implant specialists.

 Q: What is the minimum age to do an implant?